Academic Year 2018-2019

 The class meets 8:30 a.m. to 4:15 p.m., Monday through Friday, with a few mandatory evening activities and/or group dinners every week.
 Although it is a Pass/Fail course, passing the course requires 95% attendance (i.e., you may miss one class for sickness or other excused absences) and 110% effort.
 MiddCORE is a full-time commitment so if you have significant obligations during this Winter Term, this would not be a good time to take the course.

-At this time, MiddCORE’s January Immersion program at Middlebury is for Middlebury Students only.
+At this time, MiddCORE’s Winter Immersion program at Middlebury is for Middlebury Students only.
 If you are not a Middlebury student and you are interested in MiddCORE, please learn more about MiddCORE’s Summer Immersion Program in Tahoe.

-Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s January 2016 Immersion program is by approval only.
-Students must apply by 8:00pm on Friday, October 30th, 2015.
+Due to increased demand and in order to ensure a diverse class, acceptance into MiddCORE’s Winter Immersion program is by approval only.